pmviva/like_system/README.md

 [![Dependency Status](https://gemnasium.com/pmviva/like_system.svg)](https://gemnasium.com/pmviva/like_system)
 [![Code Climate](https://codeclimate.com/github/pmviva/like_system/badges/gpa.svg)](https://codeclimate.com/github/pmviva/like_system)

-An active record like system developed using ruby on rails 5 applying domain driven design and test driven development principles.
+An active record like system developed using ruby on rails applying domain driven design and test driven development principles.

 For rails 4 support use branch v0.0.7-stable.

+For rails 5 support use branch v0.1.1-stable.

 This gem is heavily influenced by cmer/socialization.